gallaux/NintendoRomHacks/README.md

 Unlocks a Debug menu in the Options, with the following features: Map selection, god mode (invincibility), all weapons, and target.

 - [Rampage 2: Universal Tour (USA)](https://gamefaqs.gamespot.com/n64/198408-rampage-2-universal-tour/cheats):
+Unlocks 6 secret characters: George, Lizzie, Ralph, Myukus, Noobus (black Myukus), Pucous (purple Myukus).
+The character selection screen has been heavily modified to display all 3 versions of Myukus at the same time.
+In multiplayer games, only one player can select one of the 3 variations since they are still considered to be the same character.
-Unlocks 4 secret characters: George, Lizzie, Myukus, and Ralph, as well as a Cheat menu in the Options.
+Also unlocks a Cheat menu in the Options.

 - [War Gods (USA)](https://gamefaqs.gamespot.com/n64/199248-war-gods/cheats):
 Unlocks a Cheat menu in the Options, with the following features: Player 1/2 skill level, Level selection, game timer, and easy fatality.